mtmckenna/mtmckenna.github.io/app/_posts/2015-07-31-deploying-ember-along-with-rails-via-capistrano.md

 end
 ```

-In your `Capfile`, add `load 'lib/capistrano/tasks/deploy.rb'`.
+Now, add `load 'lib/capistrano/tasks/deploy.rb'` into your `Capfile`.

 ## <a name="7"></a> 7.
 Develop and Deploy

 At this point, you should be able to develop locally and deploy to your remote server.
-To develop locally, you can run your Rails server (`bin/rails s`) in one terminal and build your Ember app in another (`ember build --watch --environment=development).
-When you visit the Rails app at http://localhost:3000, your Ember app should be available for you to see.
+To develop locally, you run your Rails server (`bin/rails s`) in one terminal and build your Ember app in another (`ember build --watch --environment=development`).
+When you visit the Rails app at `http://localhost:3000`, your Ember app will be available at the location you configured to point to your Ember app's controller in your `routes.rb` file.

-When deploying (`cap produciton deploy`), your assets should compile locally and then be rsync'd up to the server.
+When deploying (`cap produciton deploy`), your assets will compile locally and be rsync'd up to the server.
 And then your Ember app is live.
 Hooray!